Updated: Jan 4

 It is imperative for us to ensure that all the children in our forever care come through Haitian Child Services through the proper Haitian legal processes, as best as possible.
 We never want to disregard Haitian systems in place and always want to be 100% sure that the child has truly been orphaned or abandoned, with no one else to care for them.
 Going through Haitian Child Services is one of the many checks and balances processes by which we do so.

-So we worked with Respire and our IBESR agent to make sure everything we did was legal, respectful of Haitian law and authority, and was in the best interest of the child.
+We worked with Respire and our IBESR agent to make sure everything we did was legal, respectful of Haitian law and authority, and was in the best interest of the child.

 When we look at bringing a child into one of our families, we look at and rely on the following: